sighupio/fury-kubernetes-logging/katalog/loki-distributed/README.md

 ## Configuration

-Loki Stack Single is deployed with the following configuration:
+Loki Distributed is deployed in the following configuration:

-- Single node
-- Listens on port `3100` for client connections and metrics scraping
-- Resource limits are `200m` for CPU and `512Mi` for memory
-- Requires `10Gi` storage
+- Each microservice has its own Deployment/StatefulSet
+- Each Deployment has its own HPA
+- Common resources set as:
+    ```yaml
+    resources:
+      requests:
+        cpu: 100m
+        memory: 128Mi
+      limits:
+        cpu: 500m
+        memory: 1024Mi
+    ```

 ## Deployment

-You can deploy Loki Stack Single by running the following command in the root of the project:
+You can deploy Loki Distributed by running the following command in the root of the project:

 ```shell